 - Historical Data of incidents with the insured and overall

-Some of these parameters are explained below:
+Some of these parameters are as follows:

 - Construction and type of the vessel: The quality and fitness of the vessel play an important role.
-The underwriter would be keen to know about the vessel with respect to its owner, the material used in construction, the structural strength and its adaptability to carry different types of cargo, its age etc.
+The underwriter would be keen to know about the vessel with respect to its owner, the material used in construction, the structural strength, and its adaptability to carry different types of cargo, its age, etc.

 - Nationality of the vessel: It is essential for the insurer to know this because it discloses the dependency that certain countries have on ocean trade.
 The nationality of the vessel also can show the skillfulness of the master and crew.
-Also, the marine insurance premium rates depend on the age of the vessel, risks covered and transit.
+Also, the marine insurance premium rates depend on the age of the vessel, risks covered, and transit.

 Case on Marine Insurance Premium

-Established in 2011, M.S Electronics Ltd. is a Pune based electronics company supplying and exporting quality electronics products both in India & to other countries abroad.
+Established in 2011, M.S Electronics Ltd. is a Pune-based electronics company supplying and exporting quality electronics products both in India & to other countries abroad.
 The company manufactures LED TVs, home theatre systems, and LCD and LED monitors.
 Last year, the company got a large contract for exporting electronic items, including home theatres and LED TVs to Malaysia.